Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 - Linear chain

-- a chain that has 2 ends, it does not have to be straight
+- a chain that has 2 ends, not necessarily straight

 - Long Chain Rule

-- The first player should try to make # of dots + # of long chains even and the second player odd.
+- The first player should try to make # of dots + # of long chains even and the second player should try to make this value odd.

 - Long chain